The Ashikaga Flower Park first opened in 1968 under the name “Hayakawa Farm.” In 1997, it was relocated and now spans 94,000 square meters (23 acres).

 In Ashikaga Flower Park, you can witness more than 350 wisteria trees in full bloom.
 These trees bloom in stages – first the pale red, then the purple, white, and yellow, allowing visitors to have different experiences throughout the festival.

-In 2020, the Great Wisteria Festival will be held from Saturday, April 11 to Wednesday, May 20.
+In 2021, the Great Wisteria Festival will be held depending on flowering, from early April to mid-May.
 During the Great Wisteria Festival, the park opens at 7.00 am and closes at 6.00 pm.
-The Light up period, from April 22 to May 10, also has special nighttime admission openning hours, from 5:30 pm to 09:00 pm.
+The Light up period also has special nighttime admission openning hours, from 5:30 pm to 09:00 pm.

 The adult admission fees range from 900 to 1800 yen, and for children from 500 to 900 yen, depending on when de flowers bloom.
 During the Light up period, the adult night admission fees range from 600 to 500 yen, and for children from 300 to 800 yean.